Tat people (Caucasus): History

-According to the 1894 publication of the Caucasian Calendar, there were 124,693 Tats in the Caucasus, however, due to the gradual spread of the Azerbaijani language, Tati was falling out of use.
-During the Soviet period, after the official term Azerbaijani had been introduced in the late 1930s, the ethnic self-consciousness of Tats changed greatly and many started to call themselves Azerbaijani.
-Whereas in 1926 about 28,443 Tats had been counted, in 1989 only 10,239 people recognized themselves as such.
+According to the 1894 publication of the Caucasian Calendar, there were 124,693 Tats in the Caucasus.

 In 2005 American researchers carried out investigations in several villages of Guba, Devechi, Khizi, Siyazan, Ismailli and Shemakha districts of the Republic of Azerbaijan, indicating 15,553 Tats in these villages.

 Local self-designations

 Although the majority of the Tat population of Azerbaijan and southern Dagestan uses the Turkic exonym Tati or Tat as a self-designation, there remain some local self-designations: